 The TerminationID specifies the Termination to be moved.
-It may be wildcarded.
+It may be wildcarded, but CHOOSE shall not be used in the TerminationID.
 If the wildcard matches more than one TerminationID, all possible matches are attempted, with results reported for each one.
 The order of attempts when multiple TerminationIDs match is not specified.
 By convention, the Termination is subtracted from its previous Context.
 The Context to which the Termination is moved is indicated by the target ContextId in the Action.
 If the last remaining Termination is moved out of a Context, the Context is deleted.

 The remaining descriptors are processed as in the Modify Command.
 The AuditDescriptor with the Statistics option, for example, would return statistics on the Termination just prior to the Move.
 Possible descriptors returned from Move are the same as for Add.

 Move SHALL NOT be used on a Termination with a serviceState of "OutofService".